Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 Lamplight Lounge

-Below is the Brussels Caesar, which is roasted Brussels sprouts, house-made dressing, toasted pine nuts, garlic croutons, and roasted red pepper and tomato sauce.
+Another spectacular vegan offering at Lamplight Lounge is the Brussels Caesar, which is roasted Brussels sprouts, house-made dressing, toasted pine nuts, garlic croutons, and roasted red pepper and tomato sauce.

-It now has the plant-based menu icon, so it doesn’t require any modifications.
+It has the plant-based menu icon, so it doesn’t require any modifications.

 Holy moly this thing is delicious!
-Everyone around our table tried a few bites and we couldn’t get enough of it; every agreed that it was the new star of the menu.
+Everyone around our table tried a few bites and we couldn’t get enough of it; every agreed that it was the star of the menu.
 Not to be missed!!

 Also, ask for the vegan nachos, which are an off-menu version of the lobster nachos.
 You shouldn’t need to describe the modifications in detail to your server, since they do this pretty often and should know what you mean if you say “vegan nachos.”